ministryofjustice/security-guidance/docs/acceptable-use.md

 -   Making charitable donations from the mobile phone account.
 -   Signing up for premium rate text services.
 -   Calling premium rate telephone services.
--   Voting in 'reality TV' popularity contests - these usually involve premium rate services.
+-   Voting in “reality TV” popularity contests - these usually involve premium rate services.
 -   Downloading, uploading, or streaming media files that are not work-related, such as music or movies.
--   'Tethering' another device to the MoJ mobile phone, and then using the other device for any of the above activities.
+-   “Tethering” another device to the MoJ mobile phone, and then using the other device for any of the above activities.

 ... as well as any other activities that are not obviously work-related.